AlbanBloorRiley/INS_IEP/Paper/paper.md

     orcid: 0000-0002-8246-3177
     affiliation: 2
 affiliations:
-  - name: The Uinversity of Manchester, Department of Mathematics
+  - name: The University of Manchester, Department of Mathematics
     index: 1
-  - name: The Uinversity of Manchester, Department of Chemistry
+  - name: The University of Manchester, Department of Chemistry
     index: 2
 date: June 2025
 bibliography: paper.bib